evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 --- abstract

-Active measurements can target either collaborating parties or non-collaborating ones.
+Active measurements over the public Internet can target either collaborating parties or non-collaborating ones.
 Sometimes these measurements, also called probes, are viewed as unwelcome or aggressive.

 This document suggests some simple techniques for a source to identify its probes, allowing any party or organization to understand what an unsolicited probe packet is, what its purpose is, and more importantly who to contact.
+The technique relies on off-line analysis of the probe, therefore it does not require any change in the data or control plane.
+It has been designed mainly for layer-3 measurements.

 --- middle

 # Introduction

-Active measurements can target either collaborating parties or non-collaborating ones.
-Such measurements, also called probes, include {{LARGE_SCALE}} and {{?RFC7872}}.
+Many measurement researches ({{LARGE_SCALE}}, {{?RFC7872}}, and {{?I-D.draft-vyncke-v6ops-james}}) are about sending IP packets (sometimes with extension headers or layer-4 headers) over the public Internet and those packets can be destined to either collaborating parties or non-collaborating ones.
+Such packets are called probes in this document.

 Sending unsolicited probes should obviously be done at a rate low enough to not unduly impact the other parties' resources.
-But even at a low rate, those probes could trigger an alarm that will request some investigation by either the party receiving the probe (i.e., when the probe destination address is one address assigned to the receiving party) or by a third party having some devices through which those probes are transiting (e.g., an Internet transit router).
+But even at a low rate, those probes could trigger an alarm that will request some investigations by either the party receiving the probe (i.e., when the probe destination address is one address assigned to the receiving party) or by a third party having some devices through which those probes are transiting (e.g., an Internet transit router).
+The investigation will be done off-line by using packet captures, therefore the probe attribution does not require any change in the data or control planes.

 This document suggests some simple techniques for a source to identify its probes, allowing any party or organization to understand: